Alaa Abd El-Fattah: 2011 Egyptian revolution and arrest

 The spokesman for the United Nations High Commissioner for Human Rights called for the release of Abd El-Fattah and all others imprisoned for exercising free speech, while Amnesty International issued a condemnation of his imprisonment and accusing SCAF of involvement in the Maspero clashes.
 In reaction to his imprisonment, thousands of protesters took part in demonstrations in Cairo and Alexandria, demanding Abd El-Fattah's release.
 Human rights activists and bloggers outside of Egypt have also called for his release.
 While incarcerated in the Bab al-Khalq Prison, he wrote a letter to fellow Egyptian activists, claiming that SCAF had "hijacked" the revolution.
-He also compared his current imprisonment with the jail time he served in 2006, saying: "I never expected to repeat the experience of five years ago.
+He also compared his current imprisonment with the prison time he served in 2006, saying: "I never expected to repeat the experience of five years ago.
 After a revolution that deposed the tyrant, I go back to his jails?"

 Following protests against Abd El-Fattah's incarceration, military authorities allowed his case to be handled by a civilian court instead of military tribunal.
 On 13 December, the court dropped two charges against him, including incitement and illegal assembly.
 The court extended his detention for another 15 days and maintained the charges of stealing weapons and shooting at soldiers.
 While Abd El-Fattah remained in custody, his son Khaled was born, named after Khaled Said, the slain blogger who had become a symbol of the Egyptian revolution.

 On 25 December 2011, a judge representing the public prosecutor's office ordered the release of Abd El-Fattah to take place the following day.
 He remained under a travel ban.

-November 2013 arrest
+2013 arrest

-In November 2013, Abd El-Fattah was arrested again for allegedly encouraging a demonstration against the new constitution outside the Egyptian Parliament.
+In November 2013, Abd El-Fattah was arrested again for allegedly encouraging a demonstration against the new constitution outside the Egyptian Parliament, violating the new protest law.
 Around 20 policemen raided Abd El-Fattah's home, broke the door down, and proceeded to confiscate the family's computers and mobile phones.
 When Abd El-Fattah asked to see the arrest warrant, the police physically assaulted him and his wife.

 In June 2014, Abd El-Fattah, along with 24 others, was sentenced in absentia to 15 years imprisonment, on counts of violating the new Protest Law.
 In October 2014, the Cairo Criminal Court sentenced his sister Sanaa Seif and 22 others to three years in prison on similar charges.
 In early September 2014, his mother Laila Soueif and sister Mona Seif embarked on a hunger strike in protest against the imprisonment of the siblings.
 On 19 November, Soueif and Mona Seif ended their 76-day hunger strike.

 On 23 February 2015, Abd El-Fattah was sentenced to five years in prison.
 He was released on 29 March 2019, but remained subject to a five-year parole period, requiring him to stay at a police station for 12 hours daily, from evening until morning.